haskell-distributed/distributed-process/tutorials/1ch.md

 from its mailbox in this fashion.
-Sending messages is a completely asynchronous operation - even if the recipient doesn't exist, no error will be raised and evaluating `send` will not block the caller, even if the caller is sending messages to itself!
+Sending messages is a completely asynchronous operation - even if the recipient doesn't exist, no error will be raised and evaluating `send` will not block the caller, even if the caller is sending messages to itself.

-Receiving works the opposite way, blocking the caller until a message matching the expected type arrives in our (conceptual) mailbox.
-If multiple messages of that type are present in the mailbox, they'll be returned in FIFO order.
-If not, the caller is blocked until a message arrives that can be decoded to the correct type.
+Each process also has a *mailbox* associated with it.
+Messages sent to a process are queued in this mailbox.
+A process can pop a message out of its mailbox using `expect` or the `receive*` family of functions.
+If no message of the expected type is in the mailbox currently, the process will block until there is.
+Messages in the mailbox are ordered by time of arrival.

-Let's spawn two processes on the same node and have them talk to each other.
+Let's spawn two processes on the same node and have them talk to each other:

 {% highlight haskell %}
 import Control.Concurrent (threadDelay)